Top three reasons to go backcountry skiing in Whistler

 Master foundational backcountry skiing skills on Whistler’s scenic slopes with a guide

-With plenty of treeline descents, alpine meadows, and steep chutes, the skiing in Whistler is varied and thrilling.
+With plenty of treeline descents, alpine meadows, and steep chutes, the skiing in Whistler is varied and thrilling, some of the best in the world.
 The lift-accessible slopes just beyond the Whistler Blackcomb resort boundaries are the ideal place to grow into your touring boots and learn the ropes of backcountry skiing.
 For the more seasoned skiers, the options are endless—whether you choose to ride the thrilling pitches of Musical Bumps or the vast and picturesque expanses of Spearhead Glacier, you really can’t go wrong here.
 And the breathtaking snow-capped views combined with perfect feather-light powder are just the cherry on top of one of the greatest skiing destinations on the West Coast.
 Find out why Whistler houses some of the best backcountry skiing in Canada from Greg Hill, ACMG skiing guide extraordinaire.

 November through April